Table of Contents

 Once you've created your ‘drips' and established your audience segments, all you need to do is launch the campaign and let it run in the background while you focus on important tasks.

-A highly targeted, well-written drip campaign can get 70% more open rates and 30% more open rates than other forms of email marketing.
-That’s a game-changer for your business.
+A highly targeted, well-written drip email campaign template can get 70% more open rates and 30% more open rates than other forms of email marketing.
+That's a game-changer for your business.

 3 Types of Drip Campaigns

 A marketing drip campaign can be highly adaptable.
 You can finetune the drip campaign framework to target, nurture, and persuade audiences to continue to interact with your brand by providing a path of actions to take, whether its downloading a resource, watching a video, or clicking the “buy” button.

 A typical drip campaign flowchart looks like this: